STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 When can I have sex again after my gonorrhea treatment?

-It is best to wait seven days have your have completed your gonorrhea treatment before having sex.
-If your partner(s) also is taking treatment for gonorrhea its important to wait seven days after you both have completed treatment and all symptoms are gone.
+It is best to wait seven days after finishing gonorrhea treatment before having sex.
+If your partner(s) are also taking treatment for gonorrhea it is important to wait seven days after everyone has completed treatment and all symptoms are gone before having sex.

 What are symptoms of gonorrhea?